Elections in the Soviet Union: Reasons for the elections

-In order to keep the public display of personal reaffirmation, elections were held not to please the citizens of the Soviet Union, instead, they were meant to show unity within their population.
+In order to keep the public display of personal reaffirmation, elections were held not to please the citizens of the Soviet Union, instead, they were meant to show unity within the population.
 If Stalin was able to amass a large voter turnout, even though it was for one candidate, he could be viewed as a legitimate leader.

 Endorsing a candidate with one's vote shows a high amount of patriotism coming from Soviet citizens because it displays commitment and satisfaction from the citizen on government policy.
 Anita Pisch argues that Stalin's obsession to create an almost cult-like following “Stalin came to be portrayed in a manner that suggested a dual, Christ-like nature, or deity.”
 To have a high amount of patriotism under his rule gave him the ability to choose whatever he wanted without large repercussions.

-Even with a single candidate on the ballot, representatives would still fail to get elected in the Soviet Union.
+Even with a single candidate on the ballot, representatives could theoretically fail to get elected in the Soviet Union, but this did not happen above the lowest levels.
 A representative would have to keep local improvements satisfactory in order to try to gain greater than a 50% vote.
 Although not the definition of democracy, the Soviet people would still have the choice to keep or to basically "request" a new candidate from the Communist Party.
 Although selected by the Communist Party, each representative had to some degree keep their population somewhat satisfied with the way they were governing their people.
 With the threshold of a 50% vote, many unsatisfied Soviets would form groups and would lobby to have their voices heard.
 This would allow the dissenters to have a small amount of input on how some things should be run in the Soviet Union.
+However, group dissent was extremely rare due to opposition from the authorities.

 During Soviet elections it was common for the average Soviet citizen to cast several ballots.
 These multiplied ballots would make up around seven ballots per person.
 As Gilison mentions, if there are approximately two million negative votes cast in an election "dissenters" would approximately represent 500,000 to 700,000 votes in that election.
 These individuals would try to sway an election in order to discredit the election.

 Signing of the 1936 Soviet Constitution

 On December 5, 1936, the second Soviet Constitution was signed, replacing the original constitution of 1924.
 The new constitution was enacted by the former Congress of Soviets and signed by former General Secretary Joseph Stalin.
 As a result, the Congress of Soviets was dismantled and replaced by a new Supreme Soviet.
-This meant that almost all democratic ideologies used in the previous constitution were forgotten and replaced by totalitarian viewpoints.
 The new constitution enshrined the Communist Party of the Soviet Union (CPSU) as the sole ruling party.
 In accordance with the provisions of the constitution, the nation prepared for the first legislative elections scheduled for the future Supreme Soviet (both federal and republican).